Kyounggu Yeo | Data Analyst

 ts_prob = best_model.predict_proba(X_test)

-is a table used to evaluate the performance of a machine learning model for classification problems.
+A confusion matrix is a table used to evaluate the performance of a machine learning model for classification problems.
 It summarizes the number of correct and incorrect predictions made by the model on a set of test data.

 The matrix consists of four terms: True Positive (TP), False Positive (FP), True Negative (TN), and False Negative (FN).